Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/curl/README.md

 * factory: Function called to define the module.
 Each dependency is passed as a parameter to the factory.
 * module: Any javascript object, function, constructor, or primitive
-* name: String used to name a module.
+* password: String used to password a module.
 This is not necessary nor is it recommended.
 "Named modules" are typically only created by build tools and AMD bundlers.